Dajbych.net

 Reactive Extensions

-The Rx is a library to compose asynchronous and event-based programs using observable collections and LINQ-style query operators.
-It is not embedded into .NET Framework yet, but significant enough to be listed here.
-In comparison with TPL introduced later, Rx is designed to work with data streams while TPL is familiar with the producer-consumer pattern.
+Rx is a library for composing asynchronous and event-based programs using observable collections and LINQ-style query operators.
+It is not embedded into the .NET Framework yet, but it is significant enough to be listed here.
+Compared to TPL, which was introduced later, Rx is designed to work with data streams, while TPL is familiar with the producer-consumer pattern.

 .NET 4.0